 - Securely placing beverages in the cup holder and using a lid to prevent spills

 Often resulting from a sudden traumatic blow, spinal cord injuries affect nearly 20,000 Americans annually.
 These types of injuries can result in paralysis if the spinal cord is completely severed or severely damaged.
 With incomplete spinal cord injuries, some sensation or movement may remain below the location of the injury.
-Spinal cord injuries are usually treated with spine surgery and rehabilitation.
+Spinal cord injuries are usually treated with rehabilitation and spine surgery.
+Beverly Hills physicians suggest everyone to take care of their spine and avoid any kind of heavy impact.

 If you have sustained a serious spine injury due to an auto accident, you may need the minimally invasive spine surgery Beverly Hills surgeons provide.
 Get in touch with The Spine Institute at 310-828-7757 and we can determine the steps that need to be taken to alleviate your pain.